celestiaorg/docs/developers/wallets.md

 ---
-description: How you can add Celestia network parameters to Keplr.
+description: How you can add Celestia network parameters to wallets.
-next:
-  text: "Integrating Leap for developers"
-  link: "developers/leap"
 ---

-# Keplr integration with Celestia
+# Wallet integration with Celestia

 <!-- markdownlint-disable MD033 -->
 <script>